 - Identify potential infringers of the SME’s patents, allowing for attempts to either pursue a license or initiate a patent infringement action.

-Let’s summarize how SMEs can implement the patent strategies outlined above.
+Let’s summarize how SMEs can implement the IP strategies outlined above.
 Large companies have in-house patent counsel responsible for the company’s patent portfolio, either performing the patent preparation and prosecution themselves or directing every move made by outside counsel.
 Such in-house counsel can oversee and carry out the types of strategic approaches described above.
 SMEs typically solely rely on their outside patent counsel to alert them regarding such issues.
-Alternatively, SMEs should consider assigning someone in-house as a point person for patent management who is responsible for working with management and outside counsel to coordinate and implement various patent strategies.
+Alternatively, SMEs should consider assigning someone in-house as a point person for patent management who is responsible for working with management and outside counsel to coordinate and implement various IP strategies.